-Being an avid gardener of course I was in heaven is such lavish surroundings, especially as the gardens were designed by legendary landscape architect Ellen Biddle Shipman, my inspiration as a Master Gardener.
-Known for her formal gardens and lush planting style, Shipman was hailed as the Dean of American women landscape architects and was the first female landscape architect in America.
+Being an avid gardener of course I was in heaven in such lavish surroundings, especially as the gardens were designed by legendary landscape architect Ellen Biddle Shipman, my inspiration as a Master Gardener.
+Known for her formal gardens and lush planting style, Shipman was hailed as the Dean of American women landscape architects, and was the first female landscape architect in America.
 During her 35 year career (1912-1947) Shipman designed over 600 gardens across the country.
-In 1934, the founders of Longue Vue House and Gardens Edgar and Edith Stern, commissioned Ellen Biddle Shipman to design their entire multi-garden landscape.
-Aside from her landscaping accolades Shipman was a pioneer for women's rights as she hired only female workers back when no one would hire women.
+In 1934, the founders of Longue Vue House and Gardens, Edgar and Edith Stern commissioned Ellen Biddle Shipman to design their entire multi-garden landscape.
+Aside from her landscaping accolades, Shipman was a pioneer for women's rights as she hired only female workers back when no one would hire women.

-Being an African-American it was amazing to be in a place that was so integral to New Orleans' black community.
+Being an African American, it was amazing to be in a place that was so integral to New Orleans' black community.
 It was the philanthropy of Edith and Edgar Stern that founded Dillard University in New Orleans in1930, the private historically black liberal arts college.
-The Sterns also funded Flint-Goodridge Teaching Hospital for African-Americans which was erected in 1931.
+The Sterns also funded Flint-Goodridge Teaching Hospital for African Americans, which was erected in 1931.
 Flint-Goodridge was the only private hospital in New Orleans that admitted blacks under the care of their own physicians, and the only hospital that granted black physicians staff privileges.
 Black physicians from all over the country came to study at this hospital.
-Flint-Goodridge Hospital no longer exists however the building that housed then the largest African-American owned business in the state of Lousiana still towers magestically in uptown New Orleans on Louisiana Avenue between Freret and LaSalle streets.
+Flint-Goodridge Hospital no longer exists however, the building that housed the largest African American owned business in the state of Lousiana still towers magestically in uptown New Orleans; on Louisiana Avenue between Freret and LaSalle streets.

-The prestigious African-American subdivision Pontchartrain Park was developed in by Longue Vue's founders Edith and Edgar Stern.
+The prestigious African American subdivision, Pontchartrain Park, was developed in by Longue Vue's founders Edith and Edgar Stern.
 Pontchartrain Park represented the Stern's commitment to civil rights, equality, and quality in the building environment.
-Pontchartrain Park became the pre-eminent planned community for affluent, middle-class, and professional African-Americans with modern homes anchored by a the Joe Bartholomew golf course.
-But in order to establish Pontchartrain Park, the Sterns also had to develop Gentilly Woods, which was then a white subdivision as whites pushed back against the project touting "separate but equal."
+Pontchartrain Park became the pre-eminent planned community for affluent, middle-class, and professional African Americans with modern homes anchored by the Joe Bartholomew Golf Course.
+But in order to establish Pontchartrain Park, the Sterns also had to develop Gentilly Woods, which was then a white subdivision, as whites pushed back against the project touting "separate but equal."
 Today Gentilly Woods, like Pontchartrain Park, is predominately black; and Longue Vue House and Gardens has maintained its relationship with both neighborhoods now forming the Pontilly (Pontchartrain Park and Gentilly Woods) Neighborhood Association and initiating Rainwater harvesting programs there.

 So if you just want to contemplate nature in an elegant space, study the landscape designs of a legend, or volunteer your time giving back to an organization that has given so much to us; look no further than Longue Vue House and Gardens. https://www.longuevue.com